Creamy Garlic Chicken

 INSTRUCTIONS

-• Preheat a large, 12″ skillet over medium high heat.
-Meanwhile dredge the 4 pieces of chicken in the cassava flour.
+• Preheat a large, 12" skillet over medium-high heat.
+Sprinkle a touch of salt and pepper over the flour and mix together.
+Then dredge the four pieces of chicken in the cassava flour.

 • When the pan is hot, add the tablespoon of olive oil and 2 of the chicken breasts.
 Cook to brown each side, 2-3 minutes per side, then remove them from the pan and set them aside.
 Repeat with the remaining 2 chicken breasts.